rushibankhele/Klimate/README.md

     - add themecontext provider using shadcnUI to create dark and light mode in the application
     - created routes for application
 - created a header component and added a toggle button to switch to dark and light theme using              themecontextprovided and usetheme component
+- added dark mode and added transition for toggle button
+- install a tanstack/query for managing state of this application
+    - setup tanstack/query and tanstack devtools